webgtx/tetrs/README.md

 > So how does 'Puzzle Mode' work? - I can tell you how: with a pinch of state modeling jank and some not-so-secret internal state leakage via `Game::set_modifier`.

+### Scoring

+Coming up with a good score system is tough, and experience and playtesting helps, so the one I come up with probably sucks ("how many points should a 'perfect clear' receive?").
+Even so, I went along and experimented, since I liked the idea of [rewarding all spins](https://harddrop.com/wiki/List_of_twists).

 ### Controls

 Quick research on the 'best' or 'most ergonomic' game keybinds was [inconclusive](https://youtube.com/watch?v=6YhkkyXydNI&t=809).
 Upon sampling a few dozen on reddit posts it seems a 50/50 split on `←` `→` / `a` `d` or `z` `x` / `←` `→` for **move** / **rotate**.
 "Choose what feels best for you" some said - they're probably right. *(\*Even so, one should *not* hammer the spacebar for hard drops, the only button guideline suggests.)*

+### Menu Navigation.

+Modeling how the TUI goes between the menus was unclear initially.
+Luckily, I was able to look at how [Noita](https://noitagame.com/) did its menu navigation and saw that it needn't be a complicated system;
+In essence, the menus form a graph (with menus as nodes and valid transitions as directed edges), and some menus allow one to _go back_ to where one came from last (or not).

+TODO: Graph.

 ### Miscellaneous Author Notes

 This project allowed me to have first proper learning experience with programming a larger Rust project, an interactive game (in the console), and the intricacies of the Game mechanics themselves (see [Features of the Tetrs Engine](#features-of-the-tetrs-engine)).

 Gamedev-wise I learned about the [modern](https://gafferongames.com/post/fix_your_timestep/) [game](http://gameprogrammingpatterns.com/game-loop.html) [loop](https://dewitters.com/dewitters-gameloop/) and finding the proper abstraction for `Game::update` (allow arbitrary-time user input, make updates decoupled from framerate).
-I also spent time looking at the menu navigation of [Noita](https://noitagame.com/) to help me come up with my own.

 On the Rust side of things I learned about;
 - Some [coding](https://docs.kernel.org/rust/coding-guidelines.html) [style](https://doc.rust-lang.org/nightly/style-guide/) [guidelines](https://github.com/rust-lang/rust-analyzer/blob/master/docs/dev/style.md#getters--setters) & `cargo fmt` (~`#[rustfmt::skip]`~),